'70s Homeware Was Loud, Eclectic & Optimistic. No Wonder It's Back

 This sense of nostalgia continues with the story that secondhand pieces carry with them, says Natasha Landers, a diversity consultant in Walthamstow who has a love of interior design.
 "I'm a child of the '70s and the designs are very nostalgic for me as they remind me of pieces that we had in my home growing up.
 I am really interested in the fact that each piece will have a story behind [it].
 Last year I bought a coffee table from a house clearance and the woman who sold it to me, it was her deceased parent's house.
 When I was putting it into the car, she said she remembered playing cards on the table as a child."

 There is a wealth of reasons why people are drawn to the '70s in the 21st century.
-For some, it's just a gut pull towards the shapes, textures, and colors of the decade.
-"If you look at the Evelyn Redgrave piece of fabric I've got on my wall," Estelle says, "with the big swooping colors and the oranges and browns...
-There's obviously something in me that I look at it and go 'Wow.'
-I'm sure other people go 'Eurgh.'"
+For some, it’s just a gut pull towards the shapes, textures and colours of the decade.
+"If you look at the Evelyn Redgrave piece of fabric I've got on my wall," Estelle says, "with the big swooping colours and the oranges and browns...
+There's obviously something in me that I look at it and go 'Wow'.
+I'm sure other people go 'Eurgh'."

 Advertisement